 How many keywords should be in each campaign or ad group?

-The best practice is to put 5 to 10 closely themed keyword variations in each ad group.
+The best practice is to put five to ten closely themed keyword variations in each ad group.
 Choosing tightly themed keywords allows you to use them within the ad’s text and within the landing page content, which yields the highest quality scores for each keyword.
 The quality score is based on the expected clickthrough rate, ad relevance and landing page experience.
 Applying all these best practices typically leads to lower costs and better positions.

 What is “match type,” and what do Exact, Phrase, Broad and Negative mean?

 Keyword match types are for paid search ads, determining which search queries on Google or Bing can trigger your ads.
 You could use broad match to show your ad to a wide audience, or you could use exact match to hone in on a specific group of customers.
 Exact, Phrase, Broad and Negative are the different match types available in Google and Bing.

 - Exact: Ads may show on searches that match the exact term you selected or are close variations of that exact term.